4,4′-Oxydianiline Market Size, Share, Value, and Competitive Landscape 2021

 4,4’-Oxydianiline is an organic compound with the formula O(C6H4NH2)2.
 It is an ether derivative of aniline.
 This colourless solid is a useful monomer and cross-linking agent for polymers, especially the polyimides, such as Kapton.

-This report contains market size and forecasts of 4,4′-Oxydianiline in Indonesia, including the following market information:
+This report contains market size and forecasts of 4,4′-Oxydianiline in Italy, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the 4,4′-Oxydianiline manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on 4,4′-Oxydianiline production and consumption in Indonesia
+This report also analyses and evaluates the COVID-19 impact on 4,4′-Oxydianiline production and consumption in Italy

 Total Market by Segment: